operaton/operaton-keycloak/README.md

 ### Login caching

-Imagine a setup with lots of External Task Clients using HTTP Basic Auth against the Camunda REST API (e.g. set `camunda.bpm.run.auth.enabled: true` when using Camunda Run).
+Imagine a setup with lots of External Task Clients using HTTP Basic Auth against the Operaton REST API (e.g. set `operaton.bpm.run.auth.enabled: true` when using Operaton Run).
 Your External Task Clients then might trigger the IdentityProvider's `checkPassword` function at high frequency.
 This function requests a token from Keycloak each time it is called.
 In case of a successful response the login is treated as valid.
 High frequency then means requesting lots of tokens - in the worst case all for the same user and before an already delivered token has timed out.
 Therefore this plugin provides an optional login cache feature as well.

 In order to activate the login cache you have the following options available: